ytmytm/llama2.c64/release/README.md

 ## Will it run faster with SCPU?

 Certainly faster, but the results are wrong when SCPU is in turbo mode.
 I didn't investigate why.
 (Tested with VICE)

-## What about a quantized model?

-If you can provide a pull request for a quantized int8 model, be my guest :)

 ## Can I chat with it?